 If you experience more severe degenerative disc disease symptoms, it is important that you consult a doctor.
 Following a medical professional’s proper diagnosis, a conservative treatment regimen may be prescribed.
 A conservative treatment plan may include any of the following:

-- Cutaneous stimulation – Also called hot-cold therapy.
-Alternating compresses of hot and cold can activate the healing process; while heat increases circulation, and cold reduces inflammation.
+- Hot and cold compresses.
+Alternating between compresses of heat and cold can activate the healing process.
+Heat increases circulation and cold reduces inflammation.

-- Exercise – Gentle, low-impact exercise helps patients maintain a healthy body weight and strengthen bones and muscles without putting too much pressure on the joints.
-Consult your physician about exercises like swimming, hiking, walking, step aerobics, exercise ball therapy, recumbent stationary bikes, or elliptical trainers.
+- Exercise.
+Gentle low-impact exercise helps patients maintain a healthy body weight and strengthen bones and muscles without putting too much pressure on the joints.
+Consult your doctor about exercises like swimming, walking or biking.

-- Medication – Pain medication can be found over-the-counter or with a doctor’s prescription.
-Medication for neck and back pain comes in a variety of forms, from oral analgesics or non-steroidal anti-inflammatory drugs to lidocaine patches and injections of corticosteroids.
+- Medication.
+Pain medication can be found over the counter or obtained with a doctor’s prescription.
+Medication for neck and back pain comes in a variety of forms, from oral medications or nonsteroidal anti-inflammatory drugs (NSAIDs) to lidocaine patches and injections of corticosteroids.

-- Alternative treatments – while not always accepted in the medical community, alternative treatments like chiropractic medicine, acupuncture, and massage have helped some patients achieve temporary relief from pain.
+- Alternative treatments.
+While not always accepted in the medical community, alternative treatments like chiropractic care, acupuncture and massage therapy have helped some patients achieve temporary relief from pain.

-Conservative and alternative treatments will help most degenerative disc disease sufferers achieve pain relief, however, some require more aggressive treatment such as surgery.
-To find out more about the benefits of outpatient endoscopic procedures for neck and/or back pain, contact Laser Spine Institute.
-We will also provide a complimentary review of your MRI or CT scan to ascertain whether you could be a candidate for our safe and effective procedures.
+Conservative and alternative treatments will help most degenerative disc disease patients achieve pain relief.
+However, some require more aggressive treatments, such as surgery.
+To find out more about the benefits of outpatient minimally invasive procedures for neck or back pain, contact Laser Spine Institute.
+We can also provide a free MRI review* to determine if our procedures would be effective for you.